DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 the cores are rarely idle, so there are no advantages from parallelization.
 High-end devices may have 8-16 GPU cores that add the ability to parallelise some workload if there is no dependency between them.

-Graphics API (Vulkan and Metal) expose multiple software queues, that allows using async compute techniques on mobile devices, but because all software queues use the same hardware queues, performance of these techniques depends on driver efficiency.
+Graphics API (Vulkan and Metal) expose multiple software queues that allow using async compute techniques on mobile devices, but because all software queues use the same hardware queues, performance of these techniques depends on the driver efficiency.

-## Tutorial overview
+## Tutorial Overview

 This tutorial implements a simple asynchronous renderer that consists of 4 passes:

 1. *Terrain generation in compute shader*.
-    This is a compute-heave pass that keeps compute units busy with lots of noise generation operations.
+    This is a compute-heavy pass that keeps compute units busy with lots of noise generation operations.
 There are no texture or buffer loads, so compute units do not stall on memory access and occupation is very high.
-In a real application a compute pass may perform water simulation, physics simulations, occlusion culling and other.
+In a real application, a compute pass may perform water simulation, physics simulations, occlusion culling and other.
 This pass can be executed in an async compute queue.

 2. *Texture atlas uploading*.
     Textures for buildings are updated on the CPU and are uploaded to GPU.
-A real applications may be doing a resource streaming for an open world game, virtual texture update, high mipmap streaming and other.
+A real applications may be performing resource streaming for an open world game, virtual texture update, high mipmap streaming and other tasks.
 This pass can be executed in an async transfer queue and is only enabled if the transfer queue is supported by device.

 3. *Scene rendering*.